Hendryboyz/aws/database/NoSQL/DynamoDB.md

 * NEW_IMAGE: entired new item will be added
 * OLD_IMAGE: entired pre-change item will be added
 * NEW_AND_OLD_IMAGES: entired item before and after chaning will be added

-## DynamoDB Index
-Users should know the access pattern of the table in advanced.
-But users can change the access pattern through the index.

-### Local Secondary Index(LSI)
-> Alternative view of a table's data using **the same partition key** but alternative sort key.
-Allow us to specify the alternative sort key.

-* Share the RCUs and WCUs values for the main table.
-* Only allow to be created at the same time as creating a table
-* Only work when table has a composite primary key(hash key + range key)
-* Per table allow to have maximum 5 LSIs

-### Global Secondary Index(GSI)
-> Global Secondary Index allow data in a table to be presented using an alternative partition and sort key.

-* Like using the new partition and sort key create a new table
-* Allow to be created at any point after the table is created
-* GSIs have their won RCU and WCU values, and allow to auto scaling
-* Allow to create 20 GSIs per table.
-Can be increased by support tickets.
-* Asynchonous copied the data from the main table, have some leg.
-GSIs doesn't allow to perform strongly consistent reads

-### Proejction
-> Can use to improve read performance by projecting less data, but if you take the non-projected attributes, it will cause huge performance penalty because it have fetch attributes from the main table.

-* All
-* Keys only
-* Include: only take small amount of data to the index